Alfred von Kiderlen-Waechter

-Biography
+Life and career

 The son of a banker from Wurttemberg, Robert Kiderlen, and Baroness Marie von Waechter, he was born in Stuttgart.
 His father was elevated to the personal nobility in 1852.
 In 1868, Alfred's mother, Marie Kiderlen, and her children, Alfred, Sarah and Johanna, were elevated to the hereditary nobility with the name von Kiderlen-Waechter, combining the names and coats of arms of the Kiderlen and Waechter families.
 His name is occasionally spelled Kiderlen-Wächter, but the correct spelling is Kiderlen-Waechter.

 Kiderlen-Waechter fought as a volunteer in the Franco-German War (1870–1871) and then studied at different universities and retained throughout his subsequent career a good deal of the jovial manner of a German student (burschikos).
 Following studies of law, he joined the foreign office in 1879.
 Some years later, he accompanied the emperor to Russia, Sweden and Denmark.
 He was minister in the free city of Hamburg in 1894 and was a diplomat stationed in Copenhagen, St. Petersburg, Paris and Constantinople.
 He served as envoy to Copenhagen from 1895 to 1896.
 Later still he was transferred to Bucharest, where he spent ten years.

 In Romania he gathered a deep knowledge of Eastern European politics, which led to a temporary appointment as chief at the foreign office, and he acted also as ambassador at Constantinople during the illness of the actual ambassador.
 He negotiated the construction of the Baghdad Railway.
 In 1908, he was appointed by von Bülow as Deputy Secretary of Foreign Affairs, and returned to Berlin.
 He played a central role during the Bosnia Crisis.
 After badly misunderstanding France and Britain and recklessly stirring up German nationalists with his aggressiveness, he negotiated an agreement with France during the Second Morocco Crisis over Agadir in 1911.

 After Chancellor Bernhard von Bülow resigned in November 1909, Kiderlen-Waechter became Secretary of State and worked closely with Chancellor Theobald von Bethmann Hollweg on the protracted negotiations with the Triple Entete.
 Kiderlen-Waechter conducted negotiations in 1911 during the Agadir Crisis and was severely criticised both at home and abroad for his provocative attitude in the incident, which had triggered it.
 His attempts to reach an understanding with other great powers largely failed.
 He endeavored to make a friend of Russia.

 Kiderlen-Waechter died in Stuttgart in 1912.
 His personal papers are held in the Manuscripts and Archives division of the Sterling Memorial Library at Yale University.